Category Archives: Residential Roofing

 Salespeople say that roofing tiles are porous and susceptible to water absorption.
 And guess what?
 They’re not lying.
 Materials like concrete, terra cotta, clay, and slate are indeed porous.
 However, you must consider that roofing tiles are only installed on sloped roofs.

-So while these materials may be porous, the fact is that they can be.
-That’s because gravity does the job of shedding water off the roof for them.
+While these materials may be porous, they can also be water-resistant.
+That’s because gravity sheds water off the roof for them.
 If roofing tiles were installed on a flat roof (and they would never be, to be clear), it would be a completely different story.

-You would have to seal your tiles every season.
-The water would pool on the tiles and permeate them constantly.
+You would have to seal your tiles every season, as the water would pool on them and permeate them constantly.

 But that’s not the case with sloped roofs.
 In general, roofing tiles on a sloped roof can afford to be porous.
 As a result, it’s not necessarily detrimental to the structural integrity or weatherproofing of the roof.

 We know what you might be thinking, ‘but roofs with tiles on them still leak sometimes.’
 That is exactly right.
 But that happens for different reasons.
-Usually, when you get a leak in a tiled roof, it means that one or more of the tiles has been broken.
+Usually, when you get a leak in a tiled roof, it means that one or more of the tiles is broken.

-One of the downsides of a tiled roof is that the older the tiles get, the brittler they become.
-So when you need to have some work done on a roof, old tiles can break under the pressure of a footfall.
+One of the downsides of a tiled roof is that the older the tiles get, the more brittle they become.
+So, when you need to have some work done on a roof, old tiles can break under the pressure of footfall.

 Final Thoughts on Sealing a Tile Roof